JianFGO/CantorCollegeWebsite/README.md

 # CANTORCOLLEGEWEBSITE

+Jian lin He
+My user account is: c3014279 and the password remains the default.

 ## Overview

 This project involves designing and developing a website for Cantor College, a fictional educational institution.
-The website is built using HTML, CSS, and JavaScript, with potential integration of a backend database.
+The website is built using HTML, CSS, and JavaScript, with integration of a backend database.

 ### Project Requirements